sez11a/liferay-docs/developer/frameworks/articles/99-cache-configuration/01-configuring-cache-in-a-module.markdown

 # Configuring Cache in a Module

-Configuring module class cache for single VM and multi-VM environments is straightforward.
+Configuring module class cache for single VM and multi-VM environments requires editing only one file.

 1. For single VM cache, create a file called `module-single-vm.xml` in your `src/main/resources/META-INF` folder.